Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 OAB | Cascade e-ion |

 What happens when we combust fuels for energy production?
 The following table shows the pounds of CO2 emitted per million BTU (~1.05 Million KJ) of energy from various fuels when combusted.
-Assuming that a US household consumes energy at the average rate of about 2 KW (~7000 BTU/hr) across a day, a Million BTU or KJ number is the approximate equivalent of about 100 lbs. of CO2 emission per week per US household if the energy was produced by combustion (e.g., from natural gas, gasoline or oil).
-We have not considered the use of automobiles use in daily energy use.
+Assuming that a US household consumes energy at the average rate of about 2 KW (~7000 BTU/hr) across a day, a million BTU or KJ number is the approximate equivalent of about 100 lbs. of CO2 emission per week per US household if the energy was produced by combustion (e.g., from natural gas, gasoline, or oil).
+We have not considered the use of automobiles in daily energy use.

 Why Use Electric Energy?
 It is the Genesis of SmartPower Devices and provides a platform for non-toxic energy conversion to valuable objectives.
 Electric heating devices do not produce Methane or CO2 during use unless specifically intended for a process.

-Weight of Carbon Dioxide per One Million BTU of Burn | Pounds (lb)
+| Weight of Carbon Dioxide per One Million BTU of Burn | Pounds (lb)

 (approx) |